What Your School’s Report Card Actually Means Is ‘Pretty Confusing’

 That can hurt low-income schools where kids bounce from school to school because of unstable housing and often enter those schools years below grade level.

-Charter school advocates also cry foul over the rubric because they are not able to receive all available points as they phase in grade levels, sometimes resulting in significantly low scores.
+Charter school advocates also cry foul over the rubric because they are not able to receive all available points as they phase in grade levels, sometimes resulting in significantly low scores

 State education officials are working on the first major overhaul of its school-accountability program since 2012, a process that was delayed by then-Gov. Eric Greitens’ meddling with the state school board and firing Vandeven.